 A Soparfi, SICAR, SIF or RAIF may be formed within a relatively short period of time.
 While the Soparfi and the RAIF do not require any regulatory approved incorporation, SICARs and SIFs require prior CSSF approval before being allowed to do business.
 Upon completion of the regulatory review, both the SICAR and the SIF will be registered on an official list of regulated investment vehicles maintained by the CSSF.
+Funds wishing to opt in for the ELTIF label will also be required to obtain prior CSSF approval to benefit from the ELTIF regime.
+Once approved, the ELTIF will be recorded in a register of authorised ELTIFs maintained by the European Securities and Markets Authority (ESMA).

 As a general rule, the investment vehicle will come into existence when its articles of association or the partnership agreement (of the Soparfi, the SICAR or the SIF) are approved in front of a Luxembourg notary public, although SCS and SCSp may also be formed under private seal.
 The SIF in the form of an FCP will come into existence upon the execution of its management regulations.
 The incorporation deed - or an excerpt thereof for the SCS, the SCSp and the FCP - will be thereafter filed with the Luxembourg Register of Commerce and Companies (RCS) and published in the Luxembourg official electronic platform of central publication in respect of companies and associations (RESA) (for the FCP, an excerpt of registration of the signed management regulations with the RCS will be published).
-The formation of a RAIF shall be recorded in a notarial deed within five business days from its constitution.
-Within 15 business days from such notarial deed, a notice in respect of the RAIF's formation, with an indication of the RAIF's alternative investment fund manager (AIFM), shall be filed with the RCS with a view to being published in the RESA.
+The establishment of a RAIF under private seal as an FCP, an SCS or an SCSp shall be recorded in a notarial deed within five business days from its constitution.
+Within 15 business days of such notarial deed, a notice in respect of the RAIF's formation, with an indication of the RAIF's alternative investment fund manager (AIFM), shall be filed with the RCS with a view to being published in the RESA.
 RAIFs must be registered on a list held by the RCS within 20 business days of their formation.
+Any amendment to any information communicated with a view to be registered on the RAIF list held by the RCS must be declared to the latter within 20 business days.

 The formation costs will comprise the notarial fees, the registration duty as well as publication costs.
 The minimum share capital amounts to $\leq 12,000$ for a Soparfi in the form of a SARL and $\leq 30,000$ for an SA or SCA.
 Investment funds taking a corporate form (SA, SARL, SCA or Coop SA) must open a bank account with a bank in Luxembourg and their shareholders must transfer the initial share capital to this bank account, prior to being incorporated before a Luxembourg notary.
-In addition, SICARs must have a minimum capitalisation of $\leq 1$ million (including any issue premium), while SIFs and RAIFs must have a minimum capitalisation of $\leq 1.25$ million (including any issue premium), to be reached within 12 months of the official CSSF registration.
+In addition, SICARs must have a minimum capitalisation of ≤ 1 million (including any issue premium), while SIFs and RAIFs must have a minimum capitalisation of ≤ 1.25 million (including any issue premium), to be reached within 24 months of the official CSSF registration.
 The SICAR, SIF and RAIF may, further, have a variable capital structure whereby their capital will at all times be equal to their net asset value.